Young-ook/terraform-aws-eks/examples/blueprint/README.md

 ### Chaos Mesh
 [Chaos Mesh](https://chaos-mesh.org/docs/) is an open source cloud-native Chaos Engineering platform.
 It offers various types of fault simulation and has an enormous capability to orchestrate fault scenarios.
 Using Chaos Mesh, you can conveniently simulate various abnormalities that might occur in reality during the development, testing, and production environments and find potential problems in the system.
 To lower the threshold for a Chaos Engineering project, Chaos Mesh provides you with a visualization operation.
 You can easily design your Chaos scenarios on the Web UI and monitor the status of Chaos experiments.

 You can install chaos mesh on your kubernetes cluster by helm which is a clustered application package manager.
-Simply add your helm chart configuration into addons list variable in *helm-addons* module.
+Simply add your helm chart configuration using *helm-addons* module.
 And apply terraform configuration changes.
 Here is an example.
 ```
-module "helm-addons" {
+module "chaos-mesh" {
   source     = "Young-ook/eks/aws//modules/helm-addons"
+  version    = "2.0.4"
   tags       = var.tags
   addons = [
     {